robertohuertasm/wasm-pack-npm/README.md

 ## Development

-While developing it is quite useful to use `npm run start:dev`.
+While developing it is quite useful to use `npm start`.
 This will keep `tsc` compilling while you change the files.

+## Tests

+In order to execute the tests just run: `npm test`.

+If you want to debug the tests and you're using `visual studio code` you'll find some `launch` settings that will help you with that:

+- jest all: debugs all tests.
+- jest current: only debugs the current selected test.